Jackrekirby/minecraft-ca-ts/readme.md

 - [ ] Add teleport command
 - [x] Add guide (copy readme into game)
 - [ ] Consider new chunk container and iteration for improved performance
+- [ ] Save on place/destroy block immediately, otherise every 30s
+- [x] Can tick/subtick processing be increased more (until fps tanks)?
+Yes
+- [x] Add queue length to debug panel
+- [ ] Command callbacks to change fps/tps not always updating when tps high
+- [ ] Improve update canvas block performance by not overwriting entire array but just changes.